youuwang/ice-lens-model/README.md

 <img src="ice_lensing_Taber.png" alt="Ice lenses observed by Taber" width="100" height="200">
 <img src="premelting.png" alt="Premlting film between ice and solid particles" width="300" height="200">

-As observed by Taber in soils, the periodic ice lensing, which means ice lenses come one after another along the depth, is of great interest since it creates multiple cracks in the porous medium and weakens the material under freezing conditions.
+As observed in soils from the first figure, the periodic ice lensing, which means ice lenses come one after another along the depth, is of great interest since it creates multiple cracks in the porous medium and weakens the material under freezing conditions.
 Thus, it is essential to predict the occurrence of periodic ice lensing, especially for cyclic climatic conditions.

 The following steps for preparation of input files, compilation of source codes and running simulations all take the monotonic case for instance and the cyclic case is similar.